govindwakhlu/GetAndCleanDataProject/codebook.md

 - The working directory is set to the parent directory

 - The assignment suggested to "extract only the measurements on the mean and standard deviation...".
 This was not explained in more detail.
 For the sake of this project, we assumed this only meant the measurements like "tBodyAcc-mean()-X" and does not include "fBodyBodyGyroMag-meanFreq()".
-A full list of extracted measurements in listed below.
+A full list of extracted measurements is listed below.

 Description of files in the repo